-Then a Warden, or other person appointed, reads the bishop's Declaration, which is to be in the following form In the Name of the Father, and of the Son, and of the Holy Spirit.
-Amen .
-On the day of, in the year of our Lord, by N.N., Bishop of, this building was duly dedicated and consecrated in honor of [and named].
+Then a Warden, or other person appointed, reads the bishop's Declaration, which is to be in the following form

+In the Name of the Father, and of the Son, and of the Holy Spirit.
+Amen.

+On the day of , in the year of our Lord , by N.N., Bishop of , this building was duly dedicated and consecrated in honor of [and named ].

 The Sentence of Consecration has been in effect until this present date.

-I, N.N., Bishop of, do hereby revoke the said Sentence [issued by my predecessor], and do remit this building, and all objects remaining in it, for any lawful and reputable use, according to the laws of this land.
+I, N.N., Bishop of , do hereby revoke the said Sentence [issued by my predecessor], and do remit this building, and all objects remaining in it, for any lawful and reputable use, according to the laws of this land.

 This building, having now been declared deconsecrated and secularized, I declare to be no longer subject to my canonical jurisdiction.

-This Declaration, which is to be publicly proclaimed before witnesses gathered at the said building, is given under my hand and seal, in the City of, State of, on this day of, in the year of our Lord (signed) Bishop of After the foregoing Declaration has been read, the Presiding Minister say 'S The Lord be with you.
-People And also with you.
-Minister Let us pray.
-Minister and People Our Father
+This Declaration, which is to be publicly proclaimed before witnesses gathered at the said building, is given under my hand and seal, in the City of .
+State of

+, and Diocese of , on this day of in the ves ar of our Lord

+ay 01 , the year O1 our Loru

+(signed)

+Bishop of

+After the foregoing Declaration has been read, the Presiding Minister says

+PeopleThe Lord be with you.MinisterLet us pray.

+Minister and People

+320 Secularizing a Consecrated Building